laserkelvin/spectroscopy-learner/readme.md

-This website is intended to be an open-source collection of spectroscopy concepts; aside from the [holy texts](texts/books.md), I felt that it was overdue that common elements of molecular spectroscopy were consolidated into a single location.
+This website is intended to be an open-source collection of spectroscopy concepts; aside from the [holy texts](texts/books.md), I felt that it was overdue that common elements of molecular spectroscopy were consolidated into a single location, perhaps in a more opinionated way than normal.

 The intended scope is anything to do with molecular spectroscopy, ranging from basic derivations of energy levels and intensities, to illustrative case studies (in the Herzberg style), to code